nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 A mask describes which area of the pool layer shall be searched for nodes when connecting for any given node in the driver layer.
-We will first describe geometrical masks defined for all layer types and then consider grid-based masks for grid-based layers.
+We will first describe geometrical masks defined for all layer types and then consider grid-based masks for grid-based NodeCollections.
 If no mask is specified, all nodes in the pool layer will be searched.

 Note that the mask size should not exceed the size of the layer when